 Headwater has presented certain type curve information, well economics and waterflood performance for certain development, exploration and waterflood activities in Headwater's areas of operations.
 The type curve information, well economics and waterflood performance presented are based on historical production in respect of Headwater's assets as well as production history from analogous developments located in close proximity to Headwater's assets.
-Such type curve information is useful in understanding Headwater management's assumptions of expected performance in making investment decisions in relation to development and exploration activities in Headwater's areas of operations and for determining the success of the performance of development and exploration activities; however, such type curve information, well economics and waterflood performance of existing and future wells or waterfloods.
+Such type curve information is useful in understanding Headwater management's assumptions of expected performance in making investment decisions in relation to development and exploration activities in Headwater's areas of operations and for determining the success of the performance of development and exploration activities; however, such type curve information, well economics and waterflood performance are not necessarily determinative of the production rates and performance of existing and future wells or waterfloods.
 In addition, the type curves, well economics and waterflood performance presented do not reflect the type curves or reserves estimates used by McDaniel (as defined below) in estimating the reserves volumes attributed to Headwater's assets.